Mk VI light tank: Operational history

 The British Army lost 331 Mark VI light tanks in the Battle of France of 1940.
-Several of these vehicles were captured by the Wehrmacht, redesignated as Leichter Panzerkampfwagen Mk.
-IV 734(e) and used for training purposes until the fall of 1942.
-Then, in November the decision was made to develop a self-propelled gun on the basis of the captured Mk VIs.
-They carried a 105 or 150 mm field howitzer and were designated G.Pz.
+Several of these vehicles were captured by the Wehrmacht and redesignated as Leichter Panzerkampfwagen Mk.VI B 735(e) (for Mk VIBs) and Leichter Panzerkampfwagen Mk.VI C 736(e) (for Mk VICs).
+They were used for training purposes until the autumn of 1942.
+During 1941 several of these captured vehicles were converted to create self-propelled artillery and supporting vehicles for the 227th infantry division, the first self-propelled artillery in the Wehrmacht.
+They carried a 10.5 cm or 15.0 cm field howitzer and were designated G.Pz.
 Mk.
 VI (e).
-All these SPGs were subsequently lost during the defense of France in the summer and fall of 1944.
+In September 1941 the division deployed to Army Group North in Russia and were used during the winter 1941–42 battles.

-The Mk VIB was also used in the North African campaign against the Italians late in 1940 with the 7th Armoured Division.
-At this time, the British had 200 light tanks (presumably the Mk VIB) along with 75 cruiser tanks (A9, A10, A13) and 45 Matilda IIs.
+The Mk VIB was also by the 7th Armoured Division against the Italians in the North African campaign late in 1940.
+At this time, the British had 200 light tanks (presumably Mk VIBs) along with 75 cruiser tanks (A9, A10, A13) and 45 Matilda IIs.
 An attack by the 3rd Hussars at Buq Buq on 12 December 1940 resulted in its tanks getting bogged down in salt pans and severely mauled.
-In ten minutes, 13 tanks were destroyed, ten officers and men killed - including the CO - and 13 wounded.
-The 7th Armoured Division had 100 tanks left on 3 January 1941; this increased to 120 tanks on 21 January, at which time they were used in flanking far into the rear and gathering up scattered Italian troops, sometimes joining or leaving the main attacks to the cruiser and Matilda II tanks.
+In ten minutes, 13 tanks were destroyed, ten officers and men killed – including the CO – and 13 wounded.
+The 7th Armoured Division had 100 tanks left on 3 January 1941.
+This increased to 120 tanks by 21 January, when they were used in flanking far into the rear and gathering up scattered Italian troops, sometimes joining or leaving the main attacks to the cruiser and Matilda II tanks.
 During an engagement at Mechili on 24 January, six Mk VIs were destroyed by newly arrived superior Italian Fiat M13/40s for no loss, forcing a retreat until cruiser tanks arrived.
 The 2nd RTR continued to battle the Italians with light tanks as late as 6 February 1941.

-Being widely used by the British Army, the tank participated in several other important battles.
-The Mk VIB made up a significant amount of the tanks sent over to the Battle of Greece in 1941, mostly with the 4th Hussars.
+The Mk VIB made up a significant amount of the tanks sent to the Battle of Greece in 1941, mostly with the 4th Hussars.
 Ten Mk VIB tanks fought with the 3rd The King's Own Hussars during the Battle of Crete.
 The same armoured unit had previously embarked three MK VIB tanks for the Norwegian Campaign, but they were lost in transit to a German aircraft attack.
-The tanks also saw limited service against the Japanese in Malaya and Dutch East Indies.
+The tanks also saw limited service against the Japanese in the Dutch East Indies.